pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/frontdoor.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const frontDoor = new azure_nextgen.network.latest.FrontDoor("frontDoor", {
+const frontDoor = new azure_nextgen.network.FrontDoor("frontDoor", {
     backendPools: [{
         backends: [
             {